Fairview Heights station (Los Angeles Metro)

 Fairview Heights station is an at-grade light rail station on the K Line of the Los Angeles Metro Rail system.
-It is located alongside Redondo Boulevard and near the intersection of Florence Avenue and West Boulevard in Inglewood but near the Hyde Park neighborhood of Los Angeles.
+It is located alongside Redondo Boulevard and near the intersection of Florence Avenue and West Boulevard in the Fairview Heights neighborhood of Inglewood.
+It is also near the Hyde Park neighborhood of Los Angeles.

+During planning, the station was known as "Florence/West", with Metro adopting the current name in July 2015 in response to local feedback.

 The station opened on October 7, 2022.
 Metro held a ceremonial ribbon cutting ceremony for the station on August 20, 2022.

 The station incorporates artwork by the artist Kim Schoenstadt.

 The Fairview Heights station will be the western trailhead of the Rail to Rail bike path.

 Service

 Connections

 As of 6 June 2025, the following connections are available: